otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 The webpage offers information about activities
 <%= link_to "of courts", search_courts_path %>,
-profily <%= link_to "judges", search_judges_path %>,
+profiles of <%= link_to "judges", search_judges_path %>,
 past and the future <%= link_to "hearings", search_hearings_path %> and more than a million <%= link_to "judicial decisions", search_decrees_path %>.

 #### Can you offer me a legal advice?
 Advisory office is not a part of the project.
 In case you are searching for a legal advice you can contact
 <%= external_link_to "Legal Aid Centre", 'http://www.legalaid.sk' %>.
 The Centre is obliged to help those in socially disadvantageous position that cannot afford any other legal help, but they can help you with simple matters.
 You can also search for an advocate at the webpage of
 <%= external_link_to "Slovak Bar Association", 'https://www.sak.sk/blox/cms/sk/sak/adv/vyhladanie' %>,
 that you can subsequently contact.

 #### Who are the authors of the project?
 Authors are
 <%= external_link_to "Samuel Molnár", 'https://twitter.com/samuelmolnar' %> a
 <%= external_link_to "Pavol Zbell", 'https://twitter.com/pavolzbell' %>
 (members of the Research group <%= external_link_to "PeWe", 'http://pewe.fiit.stuba.sk' %> na
 <%= external_link_to "at the Faculty of Informatics and Information Technologies", 'http://fiit.stuba.sk' %>
 <%= external_link_to "of the Slovak University of Technology in Bratislava", 'http://stuba.sk' %>) and<%= external_link_to "Transparency International Slovakia", 'http://transparency.sk' %>.

 #### Who is it paid by?
 The project Open Courts was created thanks to the support of the Secretariat of
 <%= external_link_to "Transparency International", 'http://transparency.org' %>
 in Berlin and the project <%= external_link_to "Reštart", 'http://restartslovensko.sk' %>
 organized by the<%= external_link_to "Centre for Philantropy", 'http://cpf.sk' %>.For the hosting we are grateful to
 <%= external_link_to "Petit Press", 'http://petitpress.sk' %>,
 administrator of the portal <%= external_link_to "sme.sk", 'http://sme.sk' %>.

 #### How can I contribute?
 Use the webpage. share it with others that may be interested.
 Follow the news about the project at social networks
 <%= external_link_to "Facebook", 'https://facebook.com/otvorenesudy' %> and
 <%= external_link_to "Twitter", 'https://twitter.com/otvorenesudy' %>,
 and if you are an IT developer also on
 <%= external_link_to "GitHub", 'https://github.com/otvorenesudy' %>.
 If you can, please consider
-<%= external_link_to "financial contribution", 'http://transparency.darujme.sk/238/' %>to the project.
+<%= external_link_to "financial contribution", 'http://transparency.darujme.sk/238/' %> to the project.

 # Data